circt/arc-tests/README.md

 ### BOOM

-The `largeBoom` directory contains a compiled and slightly modified version of the [The Berkeley Out-of-Order RISC-V Processor](https://github.com/riscv-boom/riscv-boom) published under the licenses in the same folder using [Chipyard](https://github.com/ucb-bar/chipyard) with the `largeBoomConfig` configuration.
+The `boom` directory contains a compiled and slightly modified version of the [The Berkeley Out-of-Order RISC-V Processor](https://github.com/riscv-boom/riscv-boom) published under the licenses in the same folder using [Chipyard](https://github.com/ucb-bar/chipyard).
 It also contains a custom-written driver for Arcilator.

-Run benchmarks with `make run MODEL=largeBoom BINARY=<binary>`.
+Run BOOM benchmarks the same as Rocket, for example:

+- `make -C boom run`
+- `make -C boom run-trace`
+- `make -C boom run-arcs`
+- `make -C boom run-vtor`

+Pick one of the configs as follows:

+- `CONFIG=small`
+- `CONFIG=large`

 ### Riscinator